-- 1. The sequence starts by obtaining a series of images of ≈ 10 "astrometric" reference stars, spread over the field of view.
-This makes it possible to measure the pointing of the OMC optical axis with an accuracy of around 0.1 pixel (≈ 2 "). - 2.
-Then a set of photometric stars is observed (≈10 stars in the field of view with good photometric quality). - 3.
+- 1. The sequence starts by obtaining a series of images of $\approx 10$ "astrometric" reference stars, spread over the field of view.
+This makes it possible to measure the pointing of the OMC optical axis with an accuracy of around 0.1 pixel ( $\approx 2^{\prime\prime}$ ). - 2.
+Then a set of photometric stars is observed ( $\approx 10$ stars in the field of view with good photometric quality). - 3.
 The CCD, centered in a target field, is then exposed with the following sequence of integration times: 10s 50s 200s.
 After each exposure the full frame is transferred to the occulted part of the chip and the next integration starts.
 An optimum use of the CCD, from the point of view of the noise (read-out and cosmic rays) is obtained for integration times of around 200 s, so that for the faintest objects several exposures of 200 s are summed during the analysis on ground.
 The number of integrations that can be added depends on the time during which the spacecraft keeps the same pointing without dithering (typically 30 min.).
-The brightest stars will saturate their corresponding pixels for such integration times, but the combination of short and long exposures allows to increase the magnitude range for a given field.

-4. A number of windows (of typically 11×11 pixels, or ≈ 3'× 3') are extracted around each object of interest and transmitted to the ground.
-When using the Proposal Generation Tool (PGT, see the Mission Overview document) observers may specify a "Monitoring Window Size" for their target.
-The maximum allowed value is 30', corresponding to a ≈ 30'× 30' square window.
-Any value smaller than 3' will, in fact, be executed with a 3'× 3' window.
-Values greater than 3'× 3' are executed as a mosaic of smaller windows, e.g. several 3'× 3' windows, piled side by side, which will have to be recombined on ground.
-Large window sizes can be useful for targets without precise, optically measured coordinates, but note that the standard pipeline output will correspond in these cases to the source located at the centre of each mosaic window, and might not refer at all to the intended target.
-Once the coordinates are well defined (i.e., from the gamma-ray observations), the observer will have to extract the optical photometry manually from the corrected images produced by the pipeline, or re-analyse de data with OSA (see §5.2).
-As examples, Figure 3 shows the single OMC sub-window generated for a point source with precise coordinates like Cyg X-1, while Figure 4 displays a mosaic of 5x5 OMC sub-windows generated for the High Mass X-ray Binary 4U 1901+03 which has no accurate coordinates.
+The brightest stars will saturate their corresponding pixels for such integration times, but the combination of short and long exposures allows to increase the magnitude range for a given field. - 4.
+A number of windows (of typically 11×11 pixels, or ≈ 3'×3') are extracted around each object of interest and transmitted to the ground.
+When using the Proposal Generation Tool (PGT, see the Mission Overview, Procedures and Policies document) observers may specify a "Monitoring Window Size" for their target.
+The maximum allowed value is 30', corresponding to a ≈ 30'×30' square window.
+Any value smaller than 3' will, in fact, be executed with a 3'×3' window.
+Values greater than 3'×3' are executed as a mosaic of smaller windows, e.g. several 3'×3' windows, piled side by side, which will have to be recombined on ground.
+Large window sizes can be useful for targets without precise, optically measured coordinates.
+From OSA 6.0 onwards these mosaics of sub-windows can be correctly analyzed by using IMA wcsFlag=yes (default in OSA 7.0), once the coordinates are well defined (e.g., from X-ray observations).
+In this case. o src get fluxes creates a virtual 11x11 pixel sub-window inside the whole area centred at the source position given in the OMC Input Catalogue.
+After that, OSA works on this new sub-window and ignores the previous windows of the mosaic.
+This is an internal software trick, these virtual sub-windows do not exist as standard subwindows (o ima build, for example, will not create these virtual sub-windows as 11x11 pixel images).
+Note that with IMA wcsFlag=no, these mosaics of subwindows will not be analyzed correctly as the software treats each box individually.
+In addition to this method, the observer may extract the optical photometry manually from the corrected images produced by the analysis pipeline.
+As examples, Figure 3 shows the single OMC sub-window generated for a point source with precise coordinates like Cyg X-1, while Figure 4 displays a mosaic of 5x5 OMC subwindows generated for the High Mass X-ray Binary 4U 1901+03 which has no accurate coordinates.

-Figure 3:OMC subwindow of 11×11 pixels
+Figure 3:OMC sub-window of 11×11 pixels.